-Find three medium length economic articles in a newspaper or magazine (from 2010/11) and print or Xerox them.
-I encourage you to look for articles with a focus on ethics or the global economy.
+Three reading assignments: Find a medium length economic article in a newspaper or magazine (from 2011/12) and print or Xerox it.
 If an article is too short or too simple, you will not earn full credit.
 An excellent source is The Economist at www.economist.com.
 Other good sources are The Wall Street Journal and The New York Times.
-The articles are due in class the Tuesday after each exam and must be related to the material that was covered on the exam.
+Do not use blog entries as they do not constitute full articles.
+An article is due in class the Tuesday after each exam and must be related to the material that was covered on the exam.
 The late penalty is 10% per day.
 Each article is worth 1% of your grade.
+For another 1.5% of your grade, explain the article using what we have learned.
+Specific instructions along with an example will be posted on Blackboard.